 As part of the software requirements analysis activities (ref. clause 6.3.2), the supplier shall contribute to the Hardware-Software Interaction Analysis (HSIA) by identifying, for each hardware failure included in the HSIA, the requirements that specify the software behaviour in the event of that hardware failure.

-During the verification and validation of the software requirements resulting from the Hardware-Software Interaction Analysis, the supplier shall verify that the software reacts correctly to hardware failures, and no undesired software malfunctions occur that may lead to system failures.
+During the verification and validation of the software requirements resulting from the Hardware-Software Interaction Analysis, the supplier shall verify that the software reacts correctly to hardware failures, and no undesired software behaviour occurs that lead to system failures.

-Handling of critical software

-The supplier shall define and implement measures to avoid propagation of failures between software components of different criticality.
+If it cannot be prevented that software components cause failures of higher criticality components, due to failure propagation or use of shared resources, then all the involved components shall be classified at the highest criticality category among them.

-This can be achieved by design measures such as separate hardware platforms, isolation of software processes or prohibition of shared memory (segregation and partitioning).
+Failures of higher-criticality software components caused by lower-criticality components can be prevented by design measures such as separate hardware platforms, isolation of software processes or prohibition of shared memory (segregation and partitioning).

-Software components whose malfunction may cause failures of higher criticality components shall be classified in accordance with the consequences of those failures.

 The following outputs are expected:

 a.
 Software product assurance plan [PAF, SPAP; PDR, CDR];

 b.
 Software dependability and safety analysis report [PAF, -; PDR, CDR, QR, AR].

+Handling of critical software

+<<deleted>>

+<<deleted>>

 The supplier shall define, justify and apply measures to assure the dependability and safety of critical software.